A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 There are two separate programs to assist members of the Maryland National Guard: tuition waivers and tuition reimbursement.
 When combined, these can cover up to 100 percent of your tuition.

 The traditional State Tuition Waiver (STW) enables National Guard members to attend all state-supported colleges.
-The waivers provide a reduction in tuition between 15 and 50 percent.
+The waivers provide a tuition reduction of 15 to 50 percent.

-To use either of these tuition benefits, you must have two years left on your obligation from the course start date.
+You must have two years left on your obligation from the course start date to use either of these tuition benefits.

 Scholarships Available to Veterans and Family Members